Croisettes station

-Croisettes is a Lausanne Métro station and the northern terminus of M2 line.
+Croisettes is a Lausanne Metro station and the northern terminus of M2 line.
 It was opened on 27 October 2008 as part of the inaugural section of the line, from Croisettes to Ouchy–Olympique.
 It is located in the municipality of Épalinges.
 The adjacent station is Vennes.

+The station has been designed to allow a future extension of the line to the north towards Epalinges-Village, or even Le Chalet-à-Gobet.